 - Toggle the value of the “push_button_vio” output driver from 0 to 1 to 0

 by clicking on the logic displayed under the Value column.
-You will
+You notice

 - Click Run Trigger for hw_ila_1 to

 capture and display the selected sine wave signal from the previous